MichaelMossPhD/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is used from my Coursera IBM Capstone Project
+This repository is used for my Coursera IBM Capstone Project